Honda S600 Coupe (1965)

 Departure For the Endurance Touring Test

 The course covered three days of driving, with the following itinerary.
-Day One would take us from Tokyo through Fukushima, the Bandai Azuma Skyline, Aizu-Wakamatsu, Niigata, Nagaoka, Naoetsu, Nagano, Matsumoto, and Shiojiri, stopping at Shimosuwa for an overnight stay.
+Day One would take us from Tokyo through Fukushima, the Bandai-Azuma Skyline, Aizu-Wakamatsu, Niigata, Nagaoka, Naoetsu, Nagano, Matsumoto, and Shiojiri, stopping at Shimosuwa for an overnight stay.
 Total distance: 833km.
 Day Two would take us out of Shimosuwa to Shiojiri, Toki, Ogaki (via the Meishin Expressway), Kyoto (for the Hiei Hill Climb, Otsu (on the Meishin Expressway again), Ritto, and Kameyama for the second night.
 Total distance: 454km.
 Day Three would take us through Kameyama to Suzuka Circuit (for competition-style driving), then back to Tokyo via National Route 1.
-Including city driving within Tokyo after returning, the total driving distance was 2008.5km.
+Including city driving within Tokyo after returning, the total driving distance was 2,008.5km.

 For Business or Sports

-In the end, this shows that the Honda Coupe’s selling point is not necessarily that its closed roof makes it a “practical car” or “business car,” as touted in its advertising, but that it can also become a sports car and run wild when the time is right.
+In the end, this shows that the Honda Coupe’s selling point is not necessarily that its closed roof makes it a “practical car” or “business car,” as claimed in its advertising, but that it can also become a sports car and run wild when the time is right.
 Since last year, in the Sunday races held at the Suzuka Circuit, the Honda Coupe has been outperforming cars with twice its 606cc displacement.

 Practicality Has Improved Dramatically